Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Calgary’s Local Economy

 The city is recognized as the capital of the Canadian oil and gas industry.
 It is home to many of Canada’s oil and gas producers and is the decision-making hub and head office location of every energy company doing business in this country.
-As well, Calgary is becoming a global energy centre, with companies and organizations working in alternative energies, green power, and environmental technologies.
-Many financial businesses have grown up around these energy companies.
-Small business and self-employment levels also rank among the highest in Canada.

 Career Pathways in Calgary

-The main sectors of focus include:
+The main sectors include:

 Major Employers in Calgary

-Calgary is known for its larger employers in the oil and gas industry, such as BP Canada, and Imperial Oil.
-The other top employers in the region include:
+Calgary is known for its large oil and gas employers such as BP Canada and Imperial Oil.

 Search for jobs through local recruiters such as BOWEN Group, About Staffing, Randstad Canada, Manpower, and TAG Recruitment Group Inc.